-- 1. Models of Teaching help students to acquire and, - 2.
-Findings of Researches conducted of socially and economically disadvantaged students show that Models of Teaching have made them - 3.
+- 1. Models of Teaching help students to acquire and, - 3.
 Models of Teaching, most of all help students in planning

 4.3.3 Components

 Bruce Joyce and Marsha Weil describe a 'model' with reference to the components they identify in them.
 These components as analysed by these authors in their book 'Models of Teaching' are - syntax, the social system, principles of reaction and support system.